Nevada Sportsbooks Set Super Bowl Betting Record

 The amount of Super Bowl betting last Sunday is the most in Nevada during the past 10 years.

-The previous record was the 2018 game, when bettors put $158.8 million on the game between the Philadelphia Eagles and New England Patriots.
-The Eagles won, 41-33.
+The previous record was the 2018 game when bettors put $158.8 million on the Philadelphia Eagles vs. the New England Patriots.
+The Eagles won 41-33.
 Once the winning bettors were paid that year, Nevada sportsbooks collected $1.17 million.

 California Teams Boost Betting in Nevada